The Beginnings of the Music of Heaven

 Discovering the Truth by Accident

-The research stopped for a time when our director was involved in an auto accident and was hospitalized for several months.
+The research stopped for a time when our director was involved in a brutal auto accident and was hospitalized for several months.
 However, by the end of 2008, we were again testing the music.
 This time, not looking for rain, but breaking down the music to see what results we would get when we played different music selections.
 We have continued to do this work to this day.
 To download these music selections, visit our Download Page, our Health Page, our Weather Page, and our Tree of Life Page to download and listen to these selections on your own.